PatrickJS/angular2-example-falcor/README.md

-ng2-play
+angular2-example-falcor
 ========

-The goal of this repo is to prepare a minimal ("walking skeleton") project build with Angular2.0 and ES6

 ## Install

 Clone this repo and execute in your favourite shell:

-* `npm i -g gulp` to install gulp globally (if you don't have it installed already)
+* `npm install -g gulp` to install gulp globally (if you don't have it installed already)
-* `npm i` to install local npm dependencies
+* `npm install` to install local npm dependencies

 ## Play